naef-lab/CHIRAL/Paper/Readme.md

 Visit https://doi.org/10.5281/zenodo.6637875 and
 Download the folders "OUT_paper" and "CPM".
-Copy that folder into the "Paper/paper_data" folder
+Copy that folder into the "Paper/paper_data" folder Make sure to set your working directory such that "./paper_data/OUT_paper/" and "./paper_data/CPM/" exists and are readable.

 ### Set the working directory in the "wherever/you/cloned/Paper" folder

 ## Running the code

-You should run the scripts in the order:
+You can run the Main.R file or run the single scripts in the following order:

 To_CPM.R